Emergency Management Master's Degree Program

 The comprehensive and challenging Master's degree programs in Emergency Management are intended to explore the academic research literature related to emergency management as well as provide students with opportunities to apply their knowledge through research and/or practicum.
 The program is built on a core of emergency management courses to help students learn how human beings create, interact, and cope with hazards, vulnerability, and associated events.
 The program emphasizes the study of how human beings cope with hazard events through activities related to preparedness, response, recovery, and mitigation.

-By the time a student graduates with a master's degree in emergency management from North Dakota State University's Department of Emergency Management, the student should be able to demonstrate:
+By the time a student graduates with a master’s degree in emergency management from North Dakota State University's Department of Emergency Management, the student should be able to do the following:

-- Understanding of the professional and ethical behavior standards of the discipline
+- Identify the major research methods and standards of the academic discipline

 The Department of Emergency Management offers two tracks in its Master’s degree program.
 The first option—the thesis track—is a research-focused degree track that entails a combination of emergency management coursework and research methods.
 This option is ideal for graduate students who intend to pursue a doctoral degree in Emergency Management or a related discipline and for those students who want to complete a traditional master’s degree.
 The second option—the comprehensive study option—is a more practice-based track with coursework in emergency management and a significant practicum requirement.